-Bayard Rustin, the main organizer behind the 1963 March on Washington for Jobs and Freedom, died on Aug.
-24, 1987 in New York City.
+Bayard Rustin, the main organizer behind the 1963 March on Washington for Jobs and Freedom, was born on this day in 1912 in West Chester, Pennsylvania.

-Rustin was born in West Chester, Pennsylvania, on March 17, 1912.
-He attended HBCUs Wilberforce University in Ohio and Cheyney University in Pennsylvania.
+Rustin attended HBCUs Wilberforce University in Ohio and Cheyney University in Pennsylvania.
 He then attended City College of New York in 1937.
 As he emerged as a leader in civil rights, he combined the Quaker religion, which his grandmother practiced, Gandhi's non-violence techniques and socialism teachings of A. Phillip Randolph as his own philosophy.

 RELATED: 8 Things About Martin Luther King Jr. That May Surprise You

 Rustin began working with Martin Luther King Jr. as an organizer in 1955 and assisted him with the Montgomery bus boycott before organizing the 1963 March on Washington.
 He also taught King about Gandhi's non-violence philosophy.